hagenw/paper-2017.03-daga/README.md

 This repository contains [the talk](talk.pdf) and [its sources](talk/).

-There is no companion paper available, but you might have a look at the [paper Towards Open Science in Acoustics: Foundations and Best Practices](https://github.com/spatialaudio/DAGA2017_towards_open_science_in_acoustics/blob/master/paper_towards_open_science_in_acoustics.pdf) of our other contribution to this topic.
+There is no companion paper available, but you might have a look at the paper [Towards Open Science in Acoustics: Foundations and Best Practices](https://github.com/spatialaudio/DAGA2017_towards_open_science_in_acoustics/blob/master/paper_towards_open_science_in_acoustics.pdf) from our other contribution to this topic.

 The following literature is worth reading to get ideas about the scientific method, problems of the *P* value and possible solutions to the reproducibility